twilson63/palmettoflow/state.md

-# global application state

-globa application state is the dna of your application at any given point in time.  this state should be able to be extracted and applied to a different browser with the same pUre render funtions and produce the ezact same result.
+# Global Application State

+The concept of a global application state that is the `DNA` of an exact representation of your app in a give state in time.
+By thinking in terms of global state and virtual transitions based on state change, you should be able to create snapshots of your application over time and re-play them on another device that has your application loaded.

+The state is an observable structure that stores complex data and triggers notifications when changed or can be diffed in some loop to determine if changed and trigger a repaint of the application.

+## Examples

+[TODO]